demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 This integration was integrated and tested with the Orlando version of ServiceNow.

+This integration does not work with the SIR module.

 ## Use cases
 1. Get, update, create, and delete ServiceNow tickets, as well as add links and comments, or upload files to the tickets.
 2. Fetch newly created incidents.